CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Checking the proportional hazards assumption
 -----------------------------------------------

-``CoxPHFitter`` has a ``check_assumptions`` method that will output violations of the proportional hazard assumption.
+:class:`~lifelines.fitters.coxph_fitter.CoxPHFitter` has a :meth:`lifelines.fitters.coxph_fitter.CoxPHFitter.check_assumptions` method that will output violations of the proportional hazard assumption.
 For a tutorial on how to fix violations, see `Testing the Proportional Hazard Assumptions`_.

 Non-proportional hazards is a case of *model misspecification*.
 Suggestions are to look for ways to *stratify* a column (see docs below), or use a `time varying model`_.